indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ![greenapiculus](img/greenapiculus.png)
 ### Viewing Firewall Details

-To check the configuration and operational status of your deployed virtual firewall, you can access its detailed view in the Yntraa cloud platform.
+To check the configuration and operational status of your deployed virtual firewall, you can access its detailed view in the Yntraa Cloud.
 This section provides essential system specifications, network settings, and real-time status indicators.

 The following steps guide you through viewing the full details of your virtual firewall instance, including public IP, provider, and availability zone:

-1. From the Yntraa cloud platform:
+1. From the Yntraa Cloud:
     - Navigate to the **Virtual Firewalls** section in the left-hand menu.
     - Locate and click on the **ADC-R522-40-Test** firewall instance to open its configuration page.
 2. On the firewall **Overview** page, you can view the following key details: